Best car insurance companies in Alabama

 Frequently asked questions

-What is the cheapest car insurance in Alabama?
+What is the cheapest car insurance company in Alabama?

-The cheapest car insurance in Alabama will depend on your driving record and vehicle make, among other factors like your age, credit history and gender.
-Although quote-comparisons are a useful first step in finding affordable coverage, you may also find that an insurer with a slightly higher average premium has several discounts that you qualify for.
+Although quote comparisons are a useful first step in finding affordable coverage, you may also find that an insurer with a slightly higher average premium has several discounts that you qualify for, which can significantly reduce your cost.
 For this reason, it helps to shop around and compare based on the same levels of coverage to see which provider provides the best overall policy for your needs.

 Can I save money by adding my teenager to my insurance policy, rather than purchasing separate coverage?

-Alabama teenagers typically pay exorbitantly high car insurance rates.
-Oftentimes, you can save your teenager thousands of dollars per year by adding them to your existing automobile policy.
-Additionally, there are multiple discounts that may apply to your policy, such as good student, distant student and safe driving programs, which could save you money over several policy periods.
+Young drivers in Alabama typically pay exorbitantly high car insurance rates due to their lack of experience and higher accident frequency.
+If your teenager is a minor under the age of 18, they will have to be added to your policy, as they cannot get a separate insurance policy of their own.
+If you have an older teenager above the age of 18, you may be able to save your teenager thousands of dollars per year by adding them to your existing automobile policy.
+Additionally, multiple discounts may apply to your policy, such as good student, distant student and safe driving programs, which could save you money over several policy periods.